 Proposals for new programs are reviewed by the IEO faculty director and staff in consultation with the Senate Committee on International Education as needed.

-New program proposals for Summer 2022 are due by June 15, 2021 and approval decisions are typically made by end of summer.
+New program proposals for Summer 2024 are due by Monday, June 5, 2023 and approval decisions are typically made by end of summer.

-All returning programs for Summer 2022 require faculty director, department chair, and MSO signatures in order to be approved for return.
-Signed versions of this form are due by August 30, 2021 and may be uploaded with the Program Details online form.
+All returning programs for Summer 2024 require faculty director, department chair, and MSO signatures in order to be approved for return.
+Signed versions of this form are due by Monday, September 25, 2023 and may be emailed with the Program Planning Document, syllabi, and program itinerary to Danielle Samek directly.